Factbox: South Africa's ANC ponders policy reforms

 - How the ANC moves on National Health Insurance.
 The government wants to push almost all South Africans into a national health plan estimated to cost 255 billion rand ($33 billion) when fully implemented by 2025.
 The plan has been slowed down because of the high costs.

-- There are some calls in the ANC to nationalise banks but this is seen as unlikely.
+- There are some calls in the ANC to nationalize banks but this is seen as unlikely.

 OTHER PROPOSED REFORMS:

-Note: (This version of the story has been corrected to fix typo in first paragraph)